MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/powershell.md

 # Look for a 0.0.0.0 pattern in the build number.
 # If found use it to version the assemblies.
 #
-# For example, if the 'Build number format' build process parameter
+# For example, if the 'Build number format' build pipeline parameter
 # $(BuildDefinitionName)_$(Year:yyyy).$(Month).$(DayOfMonth)$(Rev:.r)
 # then your build numbers come out like this:
 # "Build HelloWorld_2013.07.19.1"